MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 === Continuity Black Box Testing

 Using Apple's Continuity features to send and receive data on different iOS devices could be tested and analysed.
 In the simplest form this would involve selecting a particular file with a particular size and measuring the time it takes to transport this file from one device to another.
 The data transfer speed could be approximated using the file size and the time it took to transfer the file.
-Another approach to this black box testing could involve using a network sniffer to monitor connection establishment like local mDNS and security handshakes including recording and analysing the transmission process like congestion control and packet loss recovery.
+Another approach to this black box testing could involve using a network sniffer to monitor connection establishment like local #gls("mdns") and security handshakes including recording and analysing the transmission process like congestion control and packet loss recovery.
 This could further be applied on different abstraction layers like measuring the physical radio frequency energy used or how many IP packages needed to be sent.

 === iOS Application

-iOS provides several application programming interfaces (API) that allow a third party developer to access various underlying technologies to establish #gls("ptp") connections.
+iOS provides several #gls("api") that allow a third party developer to access various underlying technologies to establish #gls("ptp") connections.
 The software could directly record how much data is sent and received mitigating overhead of measurement logic.
 Using the frameworks provided by Apple is also an interface available to any third party developer and can therefore be implemented in any iOS application without the need to bypass any restrictions.

 === Jailbreaking